themanaworld/policies/policies/privacy-policy.md

 Requesting your Vault account termination will grant us an authorization to also terminate any sub-account connected to the Vault on your behalf.
 Therefore, you do not need to send GDPR requests to each world you used TMW Vault to connect to.
+If you do not wish us to terminate such world accounts, disconnect them from the Vault before requesting termination.

 The data collected by TMW Vault is strictly used to identify, contact, or provide authentication functionality for you.